Qudata.ai

 What is an SSH key?

-SSH key — a pair of cryptographic keys (private and public),used for secure passwordless access to servers.
+An SSH key is a pair of cryptographic keys (private and public) used for secure passwordless server login.

-- Public key is added to your account and later attached to an instance.
+- Public key is added to your account and then attached to an instance.

-- Private key is stored by the user and used for authentication.
+- Private key is stored by you and used for authentication.

 Create your first SSH key